A Welcoming Church

 Now a Word of Understanding

 For those who no longer pray with us, or join us less often, I hope you will pause often as you read these reflections, think about them and, even more importantly, pray about them.
 And always bear in mind that I understand many of the reasons why you no longer pray with us.
-Now a Word of Understanding Perhaps first and foremost is disillusionment with the leadership of the Church.
+Now a Word of Understanding.
+Perhaps first and foremost is disillusionment with the leadership of the Church.
 Church leaders often appear out of touch with everyday life or unwilling to listen to caring and faith-filled lay people.
 We priests have also been a source of scandal and hurt.
 The pain and harm done by the sex abuse scandal cannot be overstated.
 The handling, or mishandling, of the accused priests by many bishops has heightened the pain and deepened the scandal.
 Meanwhile, priests who have tried to minister with integrity can also hurt someone, without even knowing it.
 I have been a source of hurt to some either by what I have said or done.
 Sometimes I am aware of it and can apologize; sometimes I am not aware.
 This, too, keeps some away from the prayer of the community.
 For others, the reason is the liturgy itself.
 In this time of transition we have not yet learned how to balance the sacredness of the liturgy with the intimacy of prayer that draws us closer to God and to each other.
 Sadly, the liturgy does not always answer our needs for the sacred, for quiet, for a feeling of belonging.
 Many find our prayer together less than meaningful and fulfilling.
 The pace of life during the week influences our decision about weekend Mass.
 After a week filled with co-workers and traffic jams, the last thing we want on Sunday is a crowded pew and parking lot.
 The solitude of Sunday morning can seem like a gift: why not sit back, pour a cup of coffee and read the paper?
 And the same pace that keeps us from communal prayer can keep us from developing a personal prayer life, too.
 Without daily prayer, and the friendship with our God that it helps create, deciding to stay away from the prayer of the community is just that much easier.
 Perhaps you have felt judged or unwelcome at church, unwelcome at communion, or have a spouse who does not share the Catholic faith who does not feel welcomed.
 All of these things influence our decision about coming to Mass.

 But Why Is Going To Church So Important?

 We both know that many genuinely good people do not go to church.
 And it has always been so.
 1,600 years ago St. Augustine admitted that God has many people the church does not have, and the church has many people God does not have.
 Nevertheless, it is Jesus who asks us to pray as a community.
 It is Jesus who asks us to tell the stories and to share the meal in His memory.
-Our community is to share His Body and Blood in communion – a hope Jesus has for us.
+Our community is to share His Body and Blood and then receive Him in Communion – a hope Jesus has for us.
 Our secular world offers many alternatives to His hope.
 I don’t care who we are: We all need someone bigger than ourselves in our lives.
 The honest give and take of ideas with the others in the community keeps me honest.
 If I separate myself from a community that celebrates God, choosing the world’s alternatives becomes easier.
 The tragedy here is that, no matter how alluring the alternatives, we all need a God.
 I don’t care who we are: We all need someone bigger than ourselves in our lives.
 We all need His Presence in the Eucharist.
 When we don’t go to church we run the risk of losing touch with everything we need so much.
 If we were sitting at your kitchen table right now, you might say . . .
 I am spiritual, I’m just not religious.
 Let’s think about that.
 When my personal spirituality is unchallenged by the give and take of the community it can become a mixture of real truth and my own private feelings.
 The honest give and take of ideas with the others in the community keeps me honest.
 Jesus wants us dealing with our brothers and sisters.
 When we try to go to God alone in our private spirituality He wants to know where our brothers and sisters are.
 He knows us as a family.
 I worry that for some of us, the decision not to join the community for prayer reflects a beginning of a loss of faith, either in God or in Jesus.

 If we were sitting together in your home, this is where our conversation would take on a wider scope.